Decimal, Fraction, Percentage Conversion Worksheets

 Aligned Standard: 5.NBT.A.3

 - Box Method Step-by-Step Lesson- We give you a decimal and you make it jump through hoops to become a fraction and percentage.

 We start you on every different format of a number and you convert

 - Guided Lesson Explanation - It did take me a while to figure out how best to explain this one.

-- Decimals to Fractions and Percentages 5 Pack - Start with a decimal and go in another direction with this one.
+- Convert Me 5 Pack - Start with a decimal and go in another direction with this one.

 - Practice Worksheet - In retrospect, I should have used lines.
 A number of teachers have asked me to leave the lines off though.

 - Matching Worksheet - These are direction-based conversions for a little twist.